quentintaranpino/nostrcheck-server/readme.md

 ```

 ### media [GET] (TAGS)
-Allows to get the status of files
+Allows to get the tags of a file

 http://nostrcheck.me/api/v1/media/[id]/tags